You are here:

 EPA Greener Products Web Site is designed to help you navigate the complex world of greener products.
 It allows you to search for EPA programs related to greener products and links to additional greener products information from other sources.

-EPA's Design for the Environment's (DfE) Safer Product Labeling Program has recognized 2,500 products that are safer for people and the planet.
+EPA's Safer Choice has recognized 2,500 products that are safer for people and the planet.

 How can I make my home more energy efficient and support cleaner electricity?